-Learn to make homemade corn dogs with a simple buttermilk batter and your favorite brand of hot dogs.
-These fun fried snacks are even better than the ones at the fair!
+Learn to make homemade corn dogs with a simple honey buttermilk batter and your favorite hot dogs.
+They fry up golden on the outside with a juicy bite inside.

 Ingredients Notes